 - Matthew Lupoli, social scientists, University of California, San Diego

-- Dr. Paul Eckman, Professor Emeritus of Psychology, University of California, San Francisco
+- Dr. Paul Ekman, Professor Emeritus of Psychology, University of California, San Francisco